huggingface/blog/benchmark-2021-part1.md

 Through this blog post, we covered out-of-box BERT inference performance results one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.

-We covered and discussed the impact and the importance of setting the processors affinity along with the trade-off betweeen the targetted problem size and the number of cores required for achieving the task.
+We covered and discussed the impact and the importance of setting the processors affinity along with the trade-off betweeen the targeted problem size and the number of cores required for achieving the task.
-On a more general note, small problem sizes (_short sequences and/or small batchs_) might require much less cores to achieve the best possible latency than big problems (_very long sequences and/or big batchs_).
+On a more general note, small problem sizes (_short sequences and/or small batches_) may require much less cores to achieve the best possible latency than big problems (_very long sequences and/or big batches_).

-It is interesting to cover all these aspects when thinking about the final deploiment platform as it might cut the cost of the infrastructure drastically.
+It is worth considering all these aspects when thinking about the final deployment platform as it may cut the cost of the infrastructure drastically.
-For instance, our 48 cores machine charges **4.848\$/h** whereas a smaller instances with only 8 cores lowers the cost to **0.808\$/h**, leading to a **6x cost reduction**.
+To illustrate this, our 48 cores machine costs **4.848\$/h** whereas a smaller instance with only 8 cores lowers this cost to **0.808\$/h**: a **6x cost reduction**.

-In a follow-up blog post, we will detail further settings and tuning techniques to decrease the model latency with more advanced mechanisms such as:
+In a follow-up blog post, we will detail more advanced settings and tuning techniques to decrease model latency even further, such as:
 - Tuning the memory allocation library
 - Using Linux's Transparent Huge Pages mechanisms
 - Using vendor-specific Math/Parallel libraries
-- etc.

  Stay tuned! 🤗